PSAssetsLLC/p6s-czech_chart_of_accounts-en/README.md

 We share this XML to:

 1. jump-start your own mapping process,
-2. Provide a reference point for your team debates on the mapping process and
+2. provide a reference point for your team debates on the mapping process and
 3. share our approach to the standardization of the Czech Chart of Accounts in English.

 ## License